 Coyotes' Jakob Chychrun relishes role as league's youngest defenceman

-Phoenix Coyotes captain Shane Doan had already played 160 NHL games when teammate Jakob Chychrun was born in the spring of 1998.
-At 18 years 266 days, Chychrun is the youngest defenceman in the NHL and third-youngest player in the league behind Finnish teenagers Jesse Puljujarvi and Patrik Laine.
+Sarnia Sting defenceman Jakob Chychrun wipes sweat off his face during Team Cherry practice ahead of the CHL/NHL Top Prospects Game in Vancouver, B.C., on Thursday January 28, 2016.
+Chychrun is currently the youngest defenceman in the NHL and third-youngest player period, older than only Finnish teenagers Jesse Puljujarvi and Patrik Laine.

 Add your comments below